Graduate engineering jobs

 Marine engineer

-Ships, submarines and military vessels are some of the vehicles you'll build, maintain and repair as a marine engineer (also known as a naval architect).
+Ships, submarines and military vessels are among the vehicles you'll build, maintain and repair as a marine engineer (also known as a naval architect).

 Mechanical engineer